 Many believe that Yaeko had a poor relationship with Hachiko.
 However, 93-year-old Takeshi Ando, who created the second Hachiko statue at Shibuya Station, denied these claims.

 His father, Teru Ando, who produced the first statue of Hachiko, often took the dog into his studio.
 Hachiko was old and weak and Ando could not capture a good pose.

 But when Yaeko arrived to see Hachiko, the dog stood up energetically and ran straight toward Yaeko.
 According to Takeshi Ando, his father made the statue from Hachiko’s appearance at that moment.

-“It was wonderful how joyful Hachiko was when he saw Yaeko,” Ando junior said.
+“It was wonderful how joyful Hachiko was when he saw Yaeko,” Ando said.

-Shiozawa played a leading role with other interested people in negotiations with the Tokyo metropolitan government, which manages the cemetery.
-The team spent about two years adjusting the burial rights.
+Shiozawa played a leading in negotiations with the Tokyo metropolitan government, which manages the cemetery.
+It took around two years to obtain the proper burial rights.

 Hachiko’s family loved him and each other dearly, that much is clear.
-Although they’re no longer with us, their story lives on throughout the world!
+While they’re no longer with us, their story lives on…